 - Class participation.
 It is important to integrate what you learn and be able to express it effectively.
 Moreover, there is a great deal of collective insight and experience in the class and we all benefit from sharing it.
 But the quality of your contributions is more important than the quantity.
 Your attendance, punctuality, and overall citizenship in class are all also relevant dimensions of your participation performance. - Individual problem sets.
 Problem sets emphasize quantitative applications of the principles and tools developed in class.
 They are due at the start of class.
-They will be graded in a scale of zero to two.
+They will not be graded, but will be marked with a check (and possibly a plus or minus).
 You are expected to hand these in and to make a reasonable attempt; failure to do so will be penalized.